dtolnay/thiserror/README.md

   }
   ```

-- The Error trait's `backtrace()` method is implemented to return whichever
+- The Error trait's `provide()` method is implemented to provide whichever field
-  field has a type named `Backtrace`, if any.
+  has a type named `Backtrace`, if any, as a `std::backtrace::Backtrace`.

   ```rust
   use std::backtrace::Backtrace;